Server API Room API

 • Optional async/await is supported on every lifecycle event.

-The server may overwrite options during .define() for authortity:
+The server may overwrite options during .define() for authortity over client-provided options:

 gameServer.define("my_room", MyRoom, {